RCgmbh/PiLot/docs/sensors.md

 Make sure your 'sensors.json' file in '/opt/pilotapi/config' (which by the way is linked to '/etc/pilot', like all relevant configuration files) represents the sensors you physically have on your system, then restart the "sensorsLogger" service on the "Administration" page of your PiLot web application.
 If everything went well, you will, after a minute or two, see the cpu temperature in the Administration area, and the meteo data in the meteo area.

-Now you basically have a working PiLot, congratulations!
-You can now move on, and do some optimization to your system.
+Move on, and do some optimization to your system.

 \> [Optimize your system...](optimize.md)